 BUSINESS REVIEW SITES

 You may find our psychotherapy practice on sites such as Yelp, Healthgrades, Yahoo Local, Bing, or other places which list businesses.
 Some of these sites include forums in which users rate their providers and add reviews.
 Many of these sites comb search engines for business listings and automatically add listings regardless of whether the business has added itself to the site.
 If you should find my listing on any of these sites, please know that my listing is NOT a request for a testimonial, rating, or endorsement from you as my client.

 If you used location-based services on your mobile phone, you may wish to be aware of the privacy issues related to using these services.
 I do not place my practice as a check-in location on various sites such as Foursquare, Gowalla, Loopt, etc. However, if you have GPS tracking enabled on your device, it is possible that others may surmise that you are a therapy client due to regular check-ins at my office on a weekly basis.
 Please be aware of this risk if you are intentionally “checking in,” from my office or if you have a passive LBS app enabled on your phone.

-I prefer using email to arrange or modify appointments.
-Please do not email me content related to your therapy sessions, as email is not completely secure or confidential.
+We prefer using email to arrange or modify appointments.
+Please do not email us content related to your therapy sessions, as email is not completely secure or confidential.
 If you choose to communicate with me by email, be aware that all emails are retained in the logs of your and my Internet service providers.
 While it is unlikely that someone will be looking at these logs, they are, in theory, available to be read by the system administrator(s) of the Internet service provider.
-You should also know that any emails I receive from you and any responses that I send to you become a part of your legal record.
+You should also know that any emails we receive from you and any responses that we send to you may become a part of your legal record.